TechJunkie is a BOX20 Media Company

-We won’t lie—the state of Android tablets in 2017 is a bit questionable.
-Not because they lack utility or polish, but because it seems manufacturers are slowly moving away from Android tablets, instead focusing on providing users with better, bigger phones.
-The app ecosystem for Android tablets never quite took off in the way some user might’ve hoped for, and it seems the overall market for tablets—Android, iOS, or otherwise—has been dwindling.
-Sure, tablets are still purchases, especially in the lower-end of the market, but the rise of larger phones have taken over and slowed the need for a secondary device.
-Samsung’s 2018 flagships, the Galaxy S9+ and Note 9, support 6.2″ and 6.4″ displays, respectively, basically rendering the 7″ or 8″ tablet on the show floor inside Best Buy unnecessary.
+We won’t lie—the state of Android tablets in 2020 is rockier than ever.
+While Android tablets are the best they’ve ever been, it seems manufacturers are slowly moving away from making tablets altogether, focusing instead on providing users with bigger, better phones.
+The app ecosystem for Android tablets never quite took off in the way some users might have hoped, and it seems the overall market for tablets—Android, iOS, or otherwise—has been dwindling.
+Sure, tablets are still purchased, especially in the sub-$300 of the market, but the rise of larger phones have taken over and slowed the need for a secondary device.
+Samsung’s Galaxy Note 10 Plus, Google’s Pixel 4 XL, and Apple’s iPhone 11 Pro Max are all bigger than ever before, making a tablet a harder sell to many consumers.

-So if you’re going to buy a tablet in 2018, you’ll want it to feature a bright, big, and vivid display perfect for watching movies, TV shows, playing games, and doing anything else a big tablet can do.
-While smaller, more pocketable tablets might be falling out of style, there’s never been a better time to invest in a solid large tablet.
+If you’re going to buy a tablet in 2020, you’ll want it to feature the biggest and brightest display, perfect for watching movies, TV shows, playing games, and doing anything else a tablet can do.
 These devices are big enough to feel like a different product from your phone, while also being smaller and more portable than your laptop.
 Whether you’re looking for something to browse the web, watch Netflix while lounging on the couch, or to read a magazine on the go, a tablet with a large display is the way to go.

 But what should you look for in a large tablet?
 There are plenty of options all over the price range for 10″ tablets, but not all of them are worthy of your cash.
 Whether you’re looking for the best of the best, or something on the budget end of the market, we have suggestions for any user looking for a great large Android tablet.